City STILL Approves up to $275 million in Tax Breaks for Developers

 In 2016, city leaders approved a $275 million Tax Increment Financing (TIF) Request to assure developers interested in the Ford site that there will be enough public money available to reimburse them for building the site infrastructure (streets, curbs, sidewalks, etc.).
+This agreement has been extended and the total amount is still available.
+Review of the Melo and Walsh articles in the local press in October, 2019 one might easily become confused as references in those articles to TIF requests are much lower.

 This video click here explains why the City taking the equivalent of 10% of total tax revenues out of the public's hands for 25 years can be a real expensive proposition!